 If all the cylinders have low compression with minimal leakage, the most likely cause is incorrect valve timing.
 A timing belt or even a chain can slip and open the valves at the wrong time.
 This can give you a very low compression reading and extremely poor performance and fuel economy as well as rough running and lack of power.

 If compression and leakage are both good but the power balance test. reveals weak cylinders the cause of the engine problem is outside the combustion chamber.
 The first thing to verify is that there are no ignition or fuel problems which would be the most common.

-But hard parts like broken valve train components or Collapsed lifters can cause engine problems that show up on a balance test.
+However, hard parts like broken valve train components or collapsed lifters can cause engine problems that show up on a balance test.
 When performing engine diagnosis for weak cylinders a leaking intake manifold or excessive clearance in the valve guides can also cause imbalances.

 If you suspect that the valve guides are worn.
 You can squirt some engine oil on top of the guides and then performed the test again.
 Also note that if the valve guides are shot and you squirt some oil on them and then start the engine safely lots of blue smoke will be seen from the exhaust system.